 In God's Hands was directed by Zalman King, who in the days of the CJ-3B was an actor, appearing in TV series including Gunsmoke, The Munsters and The FBI.

-Also on CJ3B.info, see another Postal Jeep chase in Addams Family Reunion.
+Also on CJ3B.info, see another Postal Jeep movie chase in Addams Family Reunion.

 Thanks to Eric Keselburg who told me about In God's Hands, and to the Internet Movie Cars Database for the Blue Hawaii frame enlargements. -- Derek Redmond

-See more Presley movies on CJ3B.info: G.I.
-Blues in Elvis Presley's Jeeps, and Tickle Me in Elvis Jeep Toys.
+See more Presley movies on CJ3B.info: Fun in Acapulco, also G.I.
+Blues in Elvis Presley's Jeeps and Tickle Me and Kissin Cousins in Elvis Jeep Toys.

 Another movie with surf and Jeeps: Ride the Wild Surf.

-See more of The CJ-3B in the Movies, and some more Surrey Jeeps in the Movies.
+Return to The CJ-3B in the Movies, or some more Surrey Jeeps in the Movies.

 Visit CJ3B.info on Facebook.